uc-cdis/cloud-automation/CSOC_Documentation.md

 ![CSOC_networkdiag](CSOC_networkdiag_V1.png)

-There are two major functionality associated with the Commons Services Operations Center (CSOC) account :
+CDIS uses a Commons Services Operations Center (CSOC) AWS account for accessing the AWS accounts associated with all of the Gen3 commons they operate.
+Operators of other Gen3 data commons may choose to have a separate CSOC account or operate their Gen3 data commons within the same AWS account.
+There are two major functionality associated with the CSOC account :

 ## A. CSOC Logging
 Centralize logging for all commons in other AWS accounts.